Why we built this

 Every feature page uses actual field names, actual status values, and actual API names from the codebase.
 We don't mock up workflows that don't exist in production.

-$200/month includes unlimited users.
-We don't charge per seat, per integration, or per SMS.
+$299/month + usage at cost includes every feature and unlimited users, plus a $100/month utilities credit.
+We don't charge per seat or per integration, only utilities past the credit bill at published rates.
 You know the number before you sign the contract.

 Some features require setup time you can't shortcut.
 Twilio A2P 10DLC carrier registration takes 3-5 business days.
 We say that upfront in the onboarding flow, not buried in the support docs.

 Our founding team met while building software for national HVAC brands.
-We set out to give every contractor enterprise-grade tools.
+We set out to give every contractor modern operating tools.

 PostgreSQL with Row Level Security enforced on every table.
 Realtime websockets power live GPS on the dispatch map.
 React.cache() deduplicates queries across Server Components.